-For those choosing the two day walk, days two and three are combined, making for an 18.5km walk over 7-9 hours.
+For those choosing the two day walk, days two and three are combined, making for an 18.5km hike over 7-9 hours.

 When you are dropped off at the beginning of the track on the first day the track ranger will give you a history of the farm, conservation projects and the surrounding area.

 Island Hills Station is a working sheep, cattle and honey farm with it’s own protected conservation reserve.